-We may be required to obtain an approval, license or certification from a foreign country's ministry of health or comparable agency prior to entering a new foreign market.
-We work with local authorities in order to obtain the requisite approvals, license or certification before entering a foreign market.
+We may be required to obtain an approval, license, or certification from a foreign country's ministry of health or comparable agency prior to entering a new foreign market.
+We work with local authorities in order to obtain the requisite approvals, license, or certification before entering a foreign market.
 The approval process generally requires us to present each of our products and product ingredients to appropriate regulators and, in some instances, arrange for testing of our products by local technicians for ingredient analysis.
 Such approvals may be conditioned on reformulation of our products or may be unavailable with respect to certain of our products or certain ingredients contained in our products.
 We must also comply with product labeling and packaging regulations that are different from country to country.
-In markets where a formal approval license or certification is not required, we will rely upon the advice of local counsel, in each country, to help us ensure we comply with the law.
+In markets where a formal approval license or certification is not required, we will rely upon the advice of local counsel in each country, to help us ensure we comply with the law.

-In addition, we cannot predict whether new legislation or regulations governing our activities will be enacted by legislative bodies or promulgated by agencies regulating our activities, or what the effect of any such legislation or regulations on our business would be.
-We may be subject to additional laws or regulations administered by the FDA or other federal, state or foreign regulatory authorities, the repeal of laws or regulations which we consider favorable, such as the DSHEA, or more stringent interpretations of current laws or regulations, from time to time in the future.
-We cannot predict the content of any future laws, regulations, interpretations or applications.
-We also cannot predict the future impact of the different governmental regulations; however, any or all of such requirements could be a burden and costly, to us.
-Future regulations could, however:
+Although we cannot predict what new legislation or regulations governing our activities will be enacted by legislative bodies or promulgated by agencies regulating our activities.
+We do know that our industry has come under increased scrutiny, principally due to the FDA's investigation of the use of ephedra.
+We believe we will become subject to additional laws or regulations administered by the FDA or other federal, state, or foreign regulatory authorities.
+We also believe the laws or regulations which we consider favorable may be repealed, or more stringent interpretations of current laws or regulations will be implemented in the future.
+Any or all of such requirements could be a burden and costly, to us.
+Future regulations could: